-About NetBackup client deduplication
+About NetBackup Client Direct deduplication

-With NetBackup client deduplication (also know as client-side deduplication), the client hosts the plug-in that duplicates the backup data.
+With NetBackup Client Direct deduplication (also known as client-side deduplication), the client hosts the plug-in that duplicates the backup data.
 The NetBackup client software creates the image of backed up files as for a normal backup.
-Next, the deduplication plug-in breaks the backup image into segments and compare the segmentss to all of the segments that are stored in that deduplication node.
+Next, the deduplication plug-in breaks the backup image into segments and compares the segments to all of the segments that are stored in that deduplication node.
 The plug-in then sends only the unique segments to the NetBackup Deduplication Engine on the storage server.
 The engine writes the data to a Media Server Deduplication Pool.